greg-raven/Impeachment-Chronicles/_posts/2017-04-01-all-of-trumps-russia-ties-in-7-charts.md

 ---
-title: 'All of Trump's Russia ties, in 7 charts'
+title: "All of Trump's Russia ties, in 7 charts"
 layout: post
 author:
 - Michael Crowley